Good Food Markets

 Created in response to a community demand for improved access to fresh food, the market has been providing an important service to members of the NDG community since 2014.
 We supply fresh, often local produce at affordable prices in 3 sectors of NDG that have limited services and/or grocery stores.
 Our markets operate in the form of a social economy project; any profits we make are reinvested into the project to allow us to continue building community, supporting local food systems and ensuring good food for all.

 Our pricing system allows participants to pay according to their means.
-Each item has two listed prices; upon arriving at the cash register, participants will be offered two totals and can choose the one that best suits their budget.
+Each item has three listed prices; upon arriving at the cash register, participants will be asked to choose the price that best suits their budget.
+It’s always up to you which price you pay, and it can change weekly based on your situation.
+Here is how to self identify into one of the categories:

 Producer Partners & Products